Brendan Murphy (Carlow footballer): 2011

 In 2011, Murphy missed almost all of Carlow's NFL Division 4 campaign due to an ankle injury sustained in their second game against Fermanagh.
 Carlow were ultimately denied promotion on the final day with defeat in a "winner takes all" game in Longford.

-Better was to come in the Leinster SFC quarter final that June though, as Murphy kicked three spectacular points (including one directly from a sideline ball) in the final 10 minutes as Carlow shocked Louth in Portlaoise on a scoreline of 0-14 to 0-13.
+In the Leinster SFC quarter final that June, however, Murphy kicked three points (including one directly from a sideline ball) in the final 10 minutes as Carlow shocked Louth in Portlaoise on a scoreline of 0-14 to 0-13.
 The result sent Carlow into their first Leinster SFC semi final since 1958.
-Unfortunately Carlow were defeated in the semi final by a far superior Wexford team.
-Murphy scored two excellent first half points, but Carlow were beaten 4-12 to 0-10 on the day.
+Carlow were, however, defeated in the semi-final by a superior Wexford team.
+Murphy scored two first half points, but Carlow were beaten 4-12 to 0-10 on the day.

 Carlow's season ended two weeks later at Casement Park in Belfast when they were beaten by Antrim on a scoreline of 1-13 to 2-9.
-It was a brave Carlow performance in a game Antrim were expected to win convincingly.
-Despite being reduced to 14 players for the final 20 minutes, they reduced the deficit from five points in the closing stages, thanks in part to a spectacular Brendan Murphy goal, and ended up beaten by a single point.
+Despite being reduced to 14 players for the final 20 minutes, Carlow reduced the deficit from five points in the closing stages, thanks in part to a Brendan Murphy goal, and ended up beaten by a single point.

-Murphy again missed out on success in the club championship, when Rathvilly were beaten 11 points to 10 by Tinryland in the semi final.
+Murphy again missed out on success in the club championship, when Rathvilly were beaten 11 points to 10 by Tinryland in the semi-final.

 Murphy was again chosen to represent Ireland in the International Rules series against Australia, and was this time part of Ireland's most successful trip ever "down under".
 Ireland defeated the Aussies over two legs by 130 points to 65.